seven5/seven5/resources.md

 ---

 ### Goal: WireTypes and Resources
 At the end of this chapter, you should understand the `ArticleWire` and `ArticleResource` types that in the source code for this chapter.
 You should also understand the role of a _wire type_ and _resource implementation_ in a _Seven5_ application based on REST.
-For this chapter, you can continue to use the code you checked out two chapters ago, based on the branch "book\_nullblog".
+For this chapter, you can continue to use the code you checked out two chapters ago, based on the branch "code-book-1".

 ### Theory: Sloganeering
 You have, by now, noticed the slogan, "Restful without remorse or pity" on various _Seven5_ web pages.
 This is intended to convey that _Seven5_ supports only REST-based back ends for any web applications.
 This is true, but perhaps a bit misleading, as nothing prevents you from using Go's existing web server development tools to develop the non-REST portions of the application.